Board of Directors

 The DRCC’s current Board of Directors includes the following individuals:

-President — Adryan Bergstrom-Borins
+Chair — Adryan Bergstrom-Borins (she/her)

-Adryan (she/her) is a white settler of mixed Euro-Scandinavian and Jewish descent, and her maternal ancestors are Anishinaabe/Ojibway and Red River Métis.
+Adryan is a white settler of mixed Euro-Scandinavian and Jewish descent, and her maternal ancestors are Anishinaabe/Ojibway and Red River Métis.
 She holds a Master’s of Public Policy and Sexual Diversity Studies and Bachelors of Public Policy & International Development Studies from the University of Toronto.
 Adryan has worked in the Indigenous well-being sector for the past six years in government and non-profit, and in the women and gender and sexual diversity sector for almost a decade.
 Adryan is currently the Indigenous Health Policy Manager at the Ontario Ministry of Health.
 Adryan joined the DRCC Board of Directors in September 2020 and previously served as Secretary and VP.
 Adryan is passionate about social justice issues and supporting the healing of survivors of violence.

-Treasurer — Chelsea Desrochers
+Vice Chair — Chelsea Desrochers (she/her)

 Chelsea is a strategy and operations consultant at a Series B start-up managing customer accounts and productizing insights for global GTM teams.
 She has been involved with other non-profit institutions focused on social justice research and restorative justice initiatives.
 Chelsea joined the DRCC Board of Directors in September of 2020.

-Secretary — Lexa Cutler
+Secretary — Lexa Cutler (she/her)

 Lexa (she/her) is a labour and employment lawyer.
 Lexa’s written work has been published by the Lawyer’s Daily and the Ontario Bar Association.
 She received her JD from Queen’s University in 2020 where she was awarded the Queen’s Law Prize in Trial Advocacy and was called to the Ontario Bar in 2021.
 During law school, Lexa volunteered with Queen’s Legal Aid and Pro Bono Students Canada.
 Before law school, Lexa completed her Honours Specialization in Global Development at Huron University College at Western, where she gained her passion for feminism and social justice.
 Lexa joined the DRCC Board of Directors as Secretary in June 2022.